The Hitchin Fibration for Symmetric Pairs: Background on Symmetric Pairs

 where $\fk$ and $\fp$ denote the $(+1)$ and $(-1)$ eigenspaces of $\theta$, respectively.
 In particular, $\fk$ is the Lie algebra of $K$.

 A complicating fact in the theory of symmetric pairs is that, although all maximal tori of $G$ are conjugate, conjugation does not respect the action of the involution $\theta$ on a $\theta$-stable torus.
 It is essential, therefore, to specify the action of $\theta$ on a maximal torus of $G$ when studying root systems.
 We will mainly restrict our attention to $\theta$-stable tori of $G$ for which the $\theta$ fixed subtorus is minimal.
 We introduce this notion now. \begin{defn} A $\theta$-split torus $A$ of $G$ is a torus of $G$ such that $\theta(a) = a^{-1}$ for all $a\in A$. \end{defn} Let $A$ be a fixed $\theta$-split torus of $G$ which is maximal among such tori.
-The Lie algbera $\fa = {\mathrm Lie}(A)$ is a maximal abelian subalgebra of $\fp$.
-These subalgebras are important enough to warrant their own name. \begin{definition} A \emph{$\theta$-Cartan} of $\fp$ is a maximal, abelian subalgebra $\fa$ in $\fp$. \end{definition} We will frequently fix a maximal split torus $A$ with Cartan $\fa\subset \fp$ in the sequel.
-This choice is justified by the following standard proposition. \begin{prop} (\cite{timashev2011homogeneous}, Lem 26.15) All maximal $\theta$-split tori $A$ are $K$ conjugate.
-Likewise, all $\theta$-Cartans of $\fp$ are $K$ conjugate. \end{prop} \begin{defn} The rank $r_\theta$ of an involution $\theta$ is the dimension
+The Lie algebra $\fa = {\mathrm Lie}(A)$ is a maximal abelian subalgebra of $\fp$.
+Such subalgebras play a role analogous to Cartans of $\fg$, and hence we make the definition: \begin{definition} A \emph{$\theta$-Cartan} of $\fp$ is a maximal, abelian subalgebra $\fa$ in $\fp$. \end{definition} We will frequently fix a maximal $\theta$-split torus $A$ with $\theta$-Cartan $\fa\subset \fp$ in the sequel.
+This choice is justified by the following standard proposition. \begin{prop} (\cite[Theorem 2.11]{levy}) All maximal $\theta$-split tori $A$ are $K$-conjugate.
+Likewise, all $\theta$-Cartans of $\fp$ are $K$-conjugate. \end{prop} \begin{defn} The rank $r_\theta$ of an involution $\theta$ is the dimension

-\end{defn} In general $r_\theta$ is less than than the rank of $G$.
-When $A$ is a maximal torus of $G$, we call the involution $\theta$ \emph{split}.
-Every group $G$ has a unique split involution.
+\end{defn} \begin{remark} In general $r_\theta$ is less than than the rank of $G$.
+When $A$ is a maximal torus of $G$, we call the involution \emph{split}.
+Every group $G$ has a unique split involution. \end{remark}

-We will call a maximal torus $T$ of $G$ \emph{maximally split} if $T$ contains a maximal $\theta$-split torus $A$.
+We will call a maximal torus $T$ of $G$ \emph{maximally $\theta$-split} if $T$ contains a maximal $\theta$-split torus $A$.